-- Start with the Common Core State Standard... - Cognitive development (Does this standard require that the student has undergone developmental growth?) - Curricular (Does it represent new learning goals within the scope and sequence of a domain?) - Instruction (Does the standard's acquisition require instructional scaffolds or particular instructional strategies?) - To achieve.... - Concepts - Skills - Schema/Representation
+- Common Core State Standards provide Framework for Literature Review... - Cognitive development (Does this standard require that the student has undergone developmental growth?) - Curricular (Does it represent new learning goals within the scope and sequence of a domain?) - Instruction (Does the standard's acquisition require instructional scaffolds or particular instructional strategies?) - To achieve.... - Concepts - Skills - Schema/Representation